gttkeith/python-saxo/README.md

 Query parameters are case-sensitive.

-python-saxo is deliberately designed in an abstract manner, and will retain compatbility through changes in Saxo's API endpoints.
+python-saxo is deliberately designed in an abstract manner, and will retain compatibility through changes in Saxo's API endpoints.
 For a comprehensive overview of available endpoints and query/response formats, please refer to the [Saxo OpenAPI documentation](https://www.developer.saxo/openapi/learn).